kiran-s-akella/FSM-Fault-Monitoring-System-with-ML-Predictive-Maintenance/README.md

 ---

 ## 🔄 Cross-Validation Architecture
-The framework pairs two structurally opposing logic layers to validate shipboard operations:
+The framework pairs two structural logic layers to validate shipboard operations:
-* **The ML Pipeline (Weighted Average):** Proves optimal for long-term health trending and proactive scheduling since isolated sensor drops are moderated by adjacent healthy parameters.
+* **The ML Pipeline (Weighted Average):** Optimal for long-term health trending and predictive scheduling since isolated sensor drops are moderated by adjacent healthy parameters.
-* **The Verilog FSM (Worst-Case Logic):** Guarantees high localized safety because a singular lethal fault (e.g., structural breakdown of the lubrication line) is immediately acted upon and can never be "averaged away".
+* **The Verilog FSM (Worst-Case Logic):** Guarantees high safety because a single lethal fault (e.g., structural breakdown of the lubrication line) is immediately acted upon and can never be "averaged away".

-Evaluating discrepancies between the ML score bounds and the hardware FSM states gives chief engineers deep, instant insights into whether engine issues are due to single-component failure modes or full, macro system deterioration.
+Evaluating discrepancies between the ML score bounds and the hardware FSM states gives instant insights into whether engine issues are due to single-component failure modes or the full system .

 ---

+## 📋 Report